 Purple foods are hard to beet

-I've always loved the colour purple, so perhaps it's no surprise that I'm drawn hypnotically to purple ingredients.
-From inky aubergines and claret hued red onions, magenta radicchio and delicately blushing purple-sprouting broccoli, to dark red cabbages (only nominally 'red' in contrast to their white cousins) and plump blueberries bursting out of their dusty indigo skins, purple food is the perfect edible pick-me-up in the cold white winter.
-In warmer months, this list would extend to gorgeously exotic figs, juicy plums, sloes and wild blackberries that stain your fingers, chameleon-like.
+I've always loved the colour purple, so it's no surprise I'm drawn to purple ingredients.
+From inky aubergines, claret-hued onions, and blushing purple-sprouting broccoli to wine-red cabbages, cheerfully striped raddichio, and plump blueberries bursting out of their dusty indigo skins, purple food is the perfect edible pick-me-up in the cold, bleak white of winter.
+In warmer months, my list would extend to figs, plums, sloes, and wild blackberries that stain your fingers, chameleon-like.
 Even Heritage carrots seem more alluring than the almost too-vulgar orange variety that we now consider normal.
-But at any time of year, the king of purple foods, in my eyes, has to be beetroot, which is delicious however you use it - roasted, pureed, chopped into salads, or baked in cakes, when its subtle sweetness and depth of flavour, not to mention the dark wine colour it imbues, wins over carrot cake every time.
+But at any time of year, the king of purple foods has to be beetroot, which is delicious however you use it - roasted, pureed, chopped into salads, or baked in cakes, when its subtle sweetness and depth of flavour wins over carrot cake every time, to my mind.

 My own love affair with this humble root veg began when I discovered an amazing recipe for chocolate cake with beets as the starring ingredient.
 Curiosity and tastebuds piqued, I began branching out with this beguilingly sweet-yet-savoury ingredient.
 Beetroot and coconut soup followed, a spicy beetroot houmous, then fritters made of grated beets and carrots (choose purple carrots for maximum impact!).
 Beet passion reached its zenith with food writer Diana Henry's amazing venison and beetroot stew, slow-cooked for around two hours until you can barely tell the nuggets of dark venison meat apart from the bruised beetroot quarters.
 I think that will take some beeting (sorry), but I still have beetroot blinis, sweet beetroot pie, and salmon and beetroot tartare on my list of future edible experiments.
 After that, perhaps I'll be ready to branch out and move on to another shade of the spectrum.
 Pink foods are looking quite good at this time of year...rhubarb, raspberries, pomegranates...